rpdelaney/l4d2-tourney-rules/rules.md

 an administrator.
 Support for the `spechud` addon is highly desirable.

 #####4.4 Tickrate
-Servers with 60 tickrate will be preferred, unless both teams agree to another tickrate.
+Servers with tickrate greater than or equal to 60 will be preferred, unless both teams agree to another tickrate.

 #####4.5 DOS protection
 Servers with [DoS Protection][6] are preferred.